 This my Cobalt named Marie Laveau.
 She was being sold at a pet store as a pet with no info on her species, care or temperament.
 After a long talk with …

 bluey my colbolt Not rated yet

 I know it seems unreal, but my colbolt is ok to handle, i have had it on my hand several times, yes its fangs are at full suze showing but it just sits …

 "Livi" Not rated yet

 This is Livi.
 She is a Haplopelma Lividum ( Cobalt Blue Tarantula ) She is very beautiful, and she is still getting used to her new home.
 She is …

 Want to be notified when this article is updated?
-You can subscribe to my site feed by clicking the button of your choice in the left column (near the orange RSS button).
+You can subscribe to my site feed by clicking the orange RSS button.